 The Fulbright program is the largest education exchange program in the world and one of the most prestigious.

-Virtually anyone—faculty, student, or professional staff—can apply to become a Fulbright Scholar.
+Virtually anyone—faculty, student, or professional staff—can apply to become a Fulbright scholar.

-Under the Fulbright Program, competitively selected U.S. citizens receive generous scholarship grants to study, conduct research, or exercise their talents abroad; and citizens of other countries may qualify to do the same in the United States.
+Under the Fulbright Program, competitively selected U.S. citizens receive generous scholarship grants to study, conduct research, or exercise their talents abroad; citizens of other countries may qualify to do the same in the United States.

 The Fulbright Program is sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.